django-compressor/django-compressor/README.rst

 As the final result the template tag outputs a ``<script>`` or ``<link>`` tag pointing to the optimized file.
-These files are stored inside a folder and given an unique name based on their content.
+These files are stored inside a folder and given a unique name based on their content.
 Alternatively it can also return the resulting content to the original template directly.

 Since the file name is dependend on the content these files can be given